-The Commission is not in session at the moment, and our two communions will need to consider what should come next in our dialogue.
+The Commission is not in session at the moment, and our two Communions will need to consider what should come next in our dialogue.

-Meetings of IRAD Kerala, India 2015 Cambridge, UK 2016 Durban 2017 Vancouver 2018 Hiroshima 2019 The Roman Catholic Church The Anglican-Roman Catholic International Commission (ARCIC)
+Meetings of IRAD

+2015 Kerala, India 2016 Cambridge, UK 2017 Durban, South Africa 2018 Vancouver, Canada 2019 Hiroshima, Japan

+The Roman Catholic Church

+The Anglican-Roman Catholic International Commission (ARCIC)

-History The Anglican-Roman Catholic International Commission was established by Archbishop of Canterbury Michael Ramsey and Pope Paul VI in 1967.
+The Anglican-Roman Catholic International Commission (ARCIC) was established by Archbishop of Canterbury Michael Ramsey and Pope Paul VI in 1967.
 Its terms of reference were established by the Malta Report in the following year.

+ARCIC I

+The first phase of work was completed with the publication of the Final Report in 1981, dealing with three topics: the Eucharist, ministry and authority.

+ARCIC II

+The second phase covered a more diverse range of topics including Salvation and the Church (1986), The Church as Communion (1991), Life in Christ: Morals, Communion and the Church (1993) and The Gift of Authority (1999), and culminating in the publication of Mary: Grace and Hope in Christ in 2005.

+ARCIC III

-ARCIC I The first phase of work was completed with the publication of the Final Report in 1981, dealing with three topics: The Eucharist, Ministry and Authority.
-ARCIC II The second phase covered a more diverse range of topics including: Salvation and the Church, 1986; The Church as Communion, 1991; Life in Christ: Morals, Communion and the Church, 1993; The Gift of Authority, 1999, and culminating in the publication of Mary: Grace and Hope in Christ in 2005.
-ARCIC III A third phase was commissioned by Archbishop Rowan Williams and Pope Benedict XVI on the theme of the Church, local and universal and how the Church comes to discern right ethical teaching.
-This phase of the commission, ARCIC III, met for the first time in 2011 and published its first report: Towards a Church Fully Reconciled 2016, published by SPCK, London.
+A third phase was commissioned by Archbishop Rowan Williams and Pope Benedict XVI, to present the work of ARCIC II for reception, and to work on the theme of the Church, local and universal, and how the Church comes to discern right ethical teaching.
+ARCIC III met for the first time in 2011 and produced its first report, Looking Towards a Church Fully Reconciled (2016), published by SPCK, London.

+Looking Towards a Church Fully Reconciled

-This gathers together all the work of ARCIC II in one volume, with new introductory material for each agreed statement.
-What is it about It is an accessible source for the five Agreed Statements of ARCIC II.
+This report gathers together all the work of ARCIC II into one volume, with new introductory material for each Agreed Statement.

+It is an accessible source for the five Agreed Statements of ARCIC II.
 It offers critical analyses of their contexts and of responses made, and resources 'to promote the reception of its previous work by presenting the previous work of ARCIC as a corpus' (from the mandate of ARCIC III).

 It should be noted that this is the work of the Commission: the authorities who appointed the Commission have allowed it to be published so that the Agreed Statements may be widely discussed.
 It is not an authoritative declaration by the Roman Catholic Church or by the Anglican Communion, who will study and evaluate the Agreed Statements in due course.

-As well as the agreed statements there is commentary with suggestions to aid future reception.
+As well as the Agreed Statements there is commentary with suggestions to aid future reception.

-Key quotations All we do in this age, while shaped and inspired by our shared vision of God's kingdom, is partial.
+All we do in this age, while shaped and inspired by our shared vision of God's kingdom, is partial.
 Our actions in the service of full, visible unity in Christ are therefore to be marked by mutual openness, deep humility, and hope ...
-It means facing up to their shortcomings, and frank acknowledgement of where our ecclesial manner of life gets in the way of the mission of God: in short, it is a call for ecclesial repentance. p245 In walking together in the interwoven tasks of dialogue and action, Anglicans and Roman Catholics commit themselves not only to work towards a Church fully reconciled, but to know more deeply what full communion in Christ means, and that for the sake of the whole creation. p246 The significance of this Agreed Statement A. ARCIC II did substantial and invaluable work.
-It needs to be properly received in both communions.
+It means facing up to their shortcomings, and frank acknowledgement of where our ecclesial manner of life gets in the way of the mission of God: in short, it is a call for ecclesial repentance. p.
+245

+In walking together in the interwoven tasks of dialogue and action, Anglicans and Roman Catholics commit themselves not only to work towards a Church fully reconciled, but to know more deeply what full communion in Christ means, and that for the sake of the whole creation. p.
+246

+A. ARCIC II did substantial and invaluable work.
+It needs to be properly received in both Communions.
 This collection will help us accomplish the task.

-B. It gathers all the work of ARCIC II in one volume, for ease of reference, and to aid reception.
-C. Both communions have commissioned a commentary on the text, also to aid reception.
+B. It gathers all the work of ARCIC II into one volume, for ease of reference and to aid reception.

+C. Both Communions have commissioned a commentary on the text, also to aid reception.